ashutoshbw/headless-calendar/README.md

 The default `locale` used here is `en-u-nu-latn`.
 It uses the Gregorian calendar and it is set in stone in `headless-calendar` so you can't alter it by passing a different calendar as unicode extension(e.g. `en-u-nu-latn-ca-indian`).

-If this hypen seperated strings are new to you see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) to know more about them.
+If the hypen seperated strings are new to you see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) to know more about them.

 </details>